-I’m looking forward to another year of growth and success for our chapter.
+We are excited to see the membership in person again and are working hard to deliver a great lineup of speakers and events.
+We are confident that another year of growth and success for our chapter is on the horizon.
 Please mark your calendars and join us throughout the year, we’ll be saving you a seat.

 All Best Wishes,

 The Central Florida Chapter continues engaging, connecting and educating members virtually, despite being unable to meet in person due to COVID-19.
 The May meeting topic was “What OSH Professionals Should Know about Total Worker Health (TWH)” facilitated by Liz Hill and Dede Montgomery of the Oregon Total Worker Health Alliance.

 U.S. Department of Labor Launches New Webpage to Observe 50th Anniversary of the Occupational Safety and Health Act of 1970

 Washinton, DC – The U.S. Department of Labor’s Occupational Safety and Health Administration (OSHA) has launched a new webpage marking the 50th anniversary of the Occupational Safety and Health Act of 1970, the landmark worker safety and health law that led to the creation of OSHA.

 It that time of year for the USF ERC annual Recordkeeping training on January 24, 2020.
 USF ERC is teaming up with the West Central Florida Safety Alliance to host the training at Bernie Little Distribution Conference Center in Lakeland.
 The training covers all of the recordkeeping standard, electronic submission and different incident scenarios.
 It is a great opportunity to get your and your human resource personnel’s questions answered.
 There will also be a brief OSHA Update at the end of the presentation.